yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - MUST contain identifiers with the new "delegated" field set to true;
 - MUST NOT contain the notBefore and notAfter fields;
-- MAY contain an "auto-renewal" object and inside it, any of the fields listed in Section 3.1.1 of {{!RFC8739}};
+- MUST contain an "auto-renewal" object and inside it, the fields listed in Section 3.1.1 of {{!RFC8739}};
 - In case the identifier type is "dns", it MAY contain a "cname" field with the alias of the identifier in the NDC domain.
 This field is used by the IdO to